rocky/python-spark/NEW-FEATURES.rst

 ======================

 This may sound like a weird thing to want.
-But in a program like uncompyle6 where there is a lot of grammar sharing via inheritance someitmes the grammar inherited is too large.
+But in a program like *uncompyle6* where there is a lot of grammar sharing via inheritance sometimes the grammar inherited is too large.
 This gives me a way to prune the grammar back down.

 .. _uncompyle6: https://pypi.python.org/pypi/uncompyle6/